darinrandal/darin.sh/about.md

 title: About
 ---

-Hey I'm Darin Randal and I'm a hacker, software engineer, love just about everything about technology.
-This site is my first take on trying out a jamstack website with Jekyll and Cloudflare Pages.
-This site will have a lot more content to come including blog posts about my technology projects.
+## Hey, I'm Darin

+This is my hacker-style blog where I write about projects and technology pretty much solely.
+I was able to grab darin.sh so figured this would be a perfect choice for it.
+I basically live in terminals and have wrote an unfathomable amount of shell scripts so here we are.
+Enjoy the content.
+I'll try to update at least monthly.
+Hopefully more often.

+If you're interested in seeing my professional portfolio and less techy posts you can check out: [darinrandal.com](https://darinrandal.com).
+You'll find all my various links and contact information over there.